Soccer Night: Early history

 The programme concept began in 1990 on Granada Television in North West England.
 Granada Soccer Night, which was shown late on a weekday night, presented by Elton Welsby as a replacement opt-out from the networked Midweek Sports Special.

 Granada's head of sport Paul Doherty had been unhappy with the network coverage of Oldham's run to the Littlewoods Cup Final in 1990, and took the initiative to launch their own regional programme.
 Central Television also chose to launch their own show at the same time.

 It showed highlights of midweek football matches, particularly League Cup games.
 In its earliest years internationals and European club games were also a regular part of the show.

 Clive Tyldesley was the lead commentator at launch in 1990, often being sent outside the Granada region to cover matches of North West interest covered by other companies.
 Alistair Mann was also part of the original team, making his commentary debut in 1991.
 Rob Palmer, John Helm and Gary Bloom also had spells as the main voice of the programme.

-Rob McCaffrey, James Cooper and Peter Stevenson had spells as programme host.
+Future series featured Rob McCaffrey, James Cooper and Peter Stevenson as the programme's host.

 Featured studio guests included north west players and managers, as well retired professionals and coaches.
 The show's iconic theme tune was "Shall We Take A Trip" by Manchester band, Northside.